May 3, 2021

 Usually, if things grow in the same region, they're exposed to the same kind of weather, topographical patterns, and the same nutrients and minerals in the soil.
 This creates a terroir that naturally draws the flavour profiles of regional food groups together.
 So Italian Piedmont wines work with truffle, pineapple and coconut are natural friends, and damask rosewater and pomegranate pair beautifully together.

-However, there are two scientific ways to match flavours beyond regionality.
+However, there are two scientific ways for flavour matching beyond regionality.
 The first is to create a balance between contrasting flavours, and the second is to amplify a particular flavour by complimenting it with a matching one.
 So strawberries and vanilla ice cream would be complementary flavours because both the strawberry and vanilla are sweet.
 In contrast, strawberry and black pepper create a balance between sweet and fresh and woody and spicy.

 Common flavour compounds such as limonene (orange), cinnamaldehyde (cinnamon) or manzanita (apple) are found in a broad range of food groups.
 For example, limonene is in lemons, oranges, limes, grapefruit and mandarins, and resinous trees like sumac, spruce and cedar.
 You'll also find it in juniper berries which is why lemon works so well with gin.